WillDosSantos/wills-portfolio/src/pages/its-pretty-but-does-it-work/index.md

 ---
-title: "It's pretty, but does it work?"
+title: 'Widgets for Android & iOS'
 description: Making widgets for iOS and Android for multiple device widths
 date: '2021-03-11'
 image: 'widget.png'